 How can I find one?

-We have two firms we often recommend.
+Here are some that business owners often recommend.
 You can check them out in the table below.
-You'll also see a service we offer to help you find a local financial advisor or wealth advisor.
+You’ll also see a service we offer to help you find a local financial advisor or wealth advisor.
 Follow the link we provide to get started with that option.

 What criteria should I use to choose one?